‘Game Of Thrones’: Daenerys Targaryen Wax Figure Gets Poor Reviews

 Daenerys Targaryen, played by Emilia Clarke, is one of the main characters on Game of Thrones, which is currently in its final season.
 Also known as the Mother of Dragons and the Khaleesi of the Great Grass Sea, Daenerys has been on a series-long quest to reclaim the Iron Throne, which was formerly held by her father, who was known as The Mad King.

-Clarke revealed before the Game of Thrones season, in a New Yorker essay, that she suffered two brain aneurysms in the early years of the show, but had never gone public out of fear of losing her job on the show.
+Clarke revealed before the Game of Thrones season, in a New Yorker essay, that she suffered two brain aneurysms in the early years of the show, but had never gone public out of fear of losing her job.

 View this post on Instagram